Treefrog/Handbook/Manual/productivityflags.md

 More suggestions are welcome!

-Hopefully, with some good ole fashioned Treefrog creativity, these flags will radically help us improve as a team, minimize frustration and maximize job satisfaction and productivity.
+Hopefully, with some good ole fashioned Treefrog creativity, these flags will radically help us improve as a team, minimize frustration, and maximize job satisfaction and productivity.